CESNET/google-group-connector/README.md

-# google-group-connector
+# G Suite connector

-This repository contains java application, used by [Perun](http://perun.cesnet.cz/web/) to connect to [Google Groups](https://support.google.com/groups/answer/46601?hl=en) and synchronize users from Perun to Google Groups.
-Sources of the Perun are located in another [repository](https://github.com/CESNET/perun).
+This repository contains java application, used by [Perun](http://perun.cesnet.cz/web/) to connect to [G Suite](https://gsuite.google.com/) service and synchronize users and groups from Perun to your domain in G Suite.

-You can also use this application on it's own.
+You can also use this application without Perun.
 You just need to make necessary setup and pass input file in expected format.

+Sources of the Perun are located in own [repository](https://github.com/CESNET/perun).

 ## Requirements

 * Java >= 1.6
 * Maven >= 3.1.x
-* G-Suite account
+* G suite account

 ## Configuration

-### Set your G-Suite account
+### Set your G suite account

 Firstly, generate your service account email in your Developers Console according to [this guide](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount).